 The best reason to put off paying off your student loans…

-The most logical reason not to make the huge lump sum payment is because you don’t want to lose your rainy day fund.
+The most logical reason not to make the huge lump sum payment is that you don’t want to lose your rainy day fund.
 It is a good idea to have at least several months worth of bills squirreled away.
 Nobody plans on being fired or running into huge medical bills, but it happens every day.
 If you want to protect yourself a little, having this money set aside can be a good idea.